veropetit/PHYS633-F2024/Book/L04andL05-Polytropes/README.md

 3. We can then transform our equations of structure into the well-known Lane-Emden differential equation for polytropes, the solution of which gives $\theta(\epsilon)$, where $\epsilon$ is unit-less and related to $r$.

+Micro-objectives:
+* I can identify all of the terms in the polytropic equation of state.
+* I can explain the meaning of the terms in our solution 'shape'.
+* I can explain where the $\alpha$ constant we use to normalize the radial coordinate $r$ comes from.

 > In the [textbooks](../textbooks.md):
 >
 >* The best one in my opinion is in the Leblanc: Sec 5.4, until eq.
 5.93